SepehrRezaee/NN-Fall-2022/README.md

-# NeuralNetwork_TheCourseOf_ShahidBeheshtiUniversity
+# ArtificialNeuralNetwork_TheCourseOf_ShahidBeheshtiUniversity
-This repository is about the neural netowrk course that helding in Shahid Beheshti University
+This repository is about the neural network course that is held at Shahid Beheshti University